parthlathiya0/test/README.md

 ### About Data
 There are different types of network attacks such as Brute Force FTP, Brute Force SSH, DoS, Heartbleed, Web Attack, Infiltration, Botnet and DDoS.
 But, in this data set we have only provided **DoS attack**.
-- Data is in **csv** format, training samples: 519519 , features: 79
+- Data is in **csv** format, training samples: 519519 , features: 79 which contains ID, Label, Packet Info Features, Session Info Features.
 - It is an **Imbalanced Dataset**, around 60:40 ratio.

 ### Data Analysis Insights with understanding